fbpx

 Get started in three steps:

-1. If you don’t have a master feed already, your onboarding specialist works with you to import your product data from one or more sources in multiple formats.
+1. Don’t have a master feed al?
+Your onboarding specialist works with you to import your product data from one or more sources in multiple formats.

-2. From your master feed, we standardize and optimize your product data to create a Google Shopping Feed for one or more countries and currencies.
+2. Standardize and optimize your product data from your master feed to create a Google Shopping Feed for one or more countries and currencies.

-3. Using our feed management platform, a Google Merchant Promotion Feed is easily made by mapping your [promotion_id] to all or specific products for your promotion in your Google Shopping campaign.
+3. By using the Highstreet.io feed management platform, you can easily create a Google Merchant Promotion Feed by mapping your [promotion_id] to all or specific products for your promotion in your Google Shopping campaign.

-4. Once the feed is created on our platform and submitted to Google Merchant Center, updates can be made quickly within your feed and live on your ads without having to work on your promotions directly in GMC.
+4. Once you create the feed on our platform and submit it to Google Merchant Center, you can quickly make updates within your feed and live on your ads without having to work on your promotions directly in GMC.

-Have questions about GMC Promotion Feeds?
-We are here to help you enrich your Google Shopping feed with the right promotions.
+Time to enrich your Google Shopping feed with the right promotions.
+If you have more questions about Google Merchant Promotion Feeds, we are here to help.
 Reach out to our team to get started.